World intrigued by "Occupy Wall Street" movement

 "Bankers have got off scot-free whilst the people of this country are being punished for a crisis they did not create," a statement on the website said, echoing the chant taken up by U.S. marchers: "We are the 99 percent."

-Unions, which organised protests against austerity moves in debt-stricken Greece, welcomed the New York protests.
+Unions, which organized protests against austerity moves in debt-stricken Greece, welcomed the New York protests.

 "It's optimistic because we haven't seen such protests before," Greek public sector unionist Despina Spanou told Reuters.
 "There is no coordination so far because most of this is spontaneous, but we cannot rule anything out."